wazuh/wazuh-documentation/source/user-manual/capabilities/labels.rst

 How it works
 ------------

 Configuring labels for being shown at alerts is too simple.
-It can be done using a simple XML struture which permits add information with the format ``key:value``, how to configure them it is explained at :doc:`Labels section <../../reference/ossec-conf/labels>` section of ``ossec.conf``.
-It is remarkable that it exists the possibility of using dots to split "key" names nesting them in JSON formated alerts.
+It can be done using a simple XML structure which allows to add information with the format ``key:value``, how to configure them it is explained at :doc:`Labels section <../reference/ossec-conf/labels>` section of ``ossec.conf``.
+It is remarkable that it exists the possibility of using dots to split "key" names nesting them in JSON formatted alerts.

-Configuration of labels function is also allowed to centralize it using ``agent.conf``.
+It is also allowed to centralize it using ``agent.conf``.
 This way, from the manager side it is possible to set labels for specific agents.
 Note that whether it exists a duplicated label key in ``ossec.conf`` and ``agent.conf``, the second one will override the first one.
 For more information about usage of centralized configuration see its dedicated
-section: :doc:`Centralized configuration <../../reference/centralized-configuration>`.
+section: :doc:`Centralized configuration <../reference/centralized-configuration>`.

-In addition, more technical configuration is available in :doc:`Internal configuration <../../reference/internal-options>`.
+In addition, more technical configuration is available in :doc:`Internal configuration <../reference/internal-options>`.
 Particularly, ``analysisd.label_cache_maxage`` and ``analysisd.show_hidden_labels``.

 Use case